HIP-infrastructure/HIP-infrastructure.github.io/docs/source/tutorials/TUTORIAL_SEEG_electrode_placement_using_cicos_pipeline.rst

 Disclaimer
 ==========

-The methods and softwares used in this tutorial have not been certified for clinical practice and should be considered for research purposes only.
+The methods and software used in this tutorial have not been certified for clinical practice and should be considered for research purposes only.

 About this tutorial
 ====================

 The objective of this tutorial is to guide HIP users in placing (non-rigid) SEEG electrodes on a post-implantation volume using Cico's pipeline.
-It primarily  consists of a video demonstration and should be viewed as an introductory tutorial as it does not go into all the intricacies of the placement of SEEG electrodes.
+It primarily  consists of a video demonstration and should be viewed as an introductory tutorial because it does not go into all the intricacies of the placement of SEEG electrodes.
 For more in-depth information regarding electrode placement using 3D Slicer, please refer to the `dedicated documentation <https://slicer.readthedocs.io/en/latest/user_guide/modules/markups.html>`_.